jhudsl/tidyversecourse/docs/02-get-data.md

 library(googlesheets)
 ```

-Now, let's get to importing your survey data into R. Every time you start a new session, you need to authenticate the use of `googlesheets` package with your Google account.
-This is a great features as it ensures that you *want* to allow access to your Google Sheets and allows the Google Sheets API to make sure that you *should* have access to the files you're going to try to access.
+Now, let's get to importing your survey data into R. Every time you start a new session, you need to authenticate the use of the `googlesheets` package with your Google account.
+This is a great feature as it ensures that you *want* to allow access to your Google Sheets and allows the Google Sheets API to make sure that you *should* have access to the files you're going to try to access.

-The command `gs_auth(new_user = TRUE)` will open a new page in your browser that asks you which Google account's Google Sheets you'd like to give access to.
+The command `gs_auth(new_user = TRUE)` will open a new page in your browser that asks you which Google account you'd like to have access to.
 Click on the appropriate Google user to provide `googlesheets` access to the Google Sheets API.

 ![Authenticate](https://docs.google.com/presentation/d/1BtZv6mbC0ufQASlkWjdnXY1MQKVsC3Mo0rGmzfMadyA/export/png?id=1BtZv6mbC0ufQASlkWjdnXY1MQKVsC3Mo0rGmzfMadyA&pageid=g3d555bce3d_0_4)